How to Report an Emergency

 - Homicide/Rape/Sexual Assault/Assault-when perpetrator is not apprehended

-When: All students, faculty and staff of Elizabethtown College and their emergency contacts (parents and guardians) receive an emergency notification message without delay and immediately upon confirmation by Campus Security, Elizabethtown Police, Elizabethtown Fire Department or other first responder agency that a dangerous situation or emergency exists or threatens.
+When will an ECAlert be issued?
+All students, faculty and staff of Elizabethtown College and their emergency contacts (parents and guardians) receive an emergency notification message without delay and immediately upon confirmation by Campus Security, Elizabethtown Police, Elizabethtown Fire Department or other first responder agency that a dangerous situation or emergency exists or threatens.
 Upon confirmation, the agency making the confirmation will communicate their findings back to the Campus Security Dispatch Center who will then initiate the emergency notification system.

 When sending out an emergency notification, the College will take into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of the responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.